Unlock your IELTS reading potential!

 Skim through paragraphs

 Skim-read the summary to get a general understanding of what it’s about.
-Quickly scan and glance through the material and try to find critical points.
+Quickly scan through the material and try to find critical points.

 Make use of paraphrasing